maddisondesigns/customizer-custom-controls/readme.md

 **input_attrs** - Required.
 List of custom input attributes for control output.
  **min** - Required.
 Minimum value for the slider
  **max** - Required.
 Maximum value for the slider
  **step** - Required.
 The size of each interval or step the slider takes between the min and max values
+ **default_unit** - Optional.
+Default unit to use when displaying units **units** - Optional.
+Array containing list of options to display for the units
+  **key** - Required.
+Data that will be stored for the setting
+  **value** - Required.
+Data that is displayed in the dropdown list

 **Example**